azukiapp/azk/docs/content/en/command-line/vm.md

 #### Options:

-- `--force`      Tries to force virtual machine destruction.
-It's useful when the `remove` action doesn't work properly due some unknown problem.
+- `--force`      Attempts to force the removal of the virtual machine.
+It's useful when the `remove` action doesn't work properly due to some unknown problem.

 #### Examples: